 Other Sleep Training Services

 I am passionate about helping people sleep better.
 Therefore, I offer resources to help your entire family sleep better.
 For infants, I have written a book summarizing the most popular sleep training methods and created over 25 affordable sleep training guides to help parents of babies and toddlers easily find information about how to help their children sleep.
 You can download these guides right now and start getting better sleep almost write away!
 Additionally, my sleep training services include online courses including a class on how to get newborns to sleep better and the one above about adult insomnia.
 For parents looking for a little additional help getting more sleep, I also offer 1:1 individual consultations and in-home sleep packages.
+In fact, our most intensive services are our “Executive Sleep Training Package” where you have a sleep training consultant walk you step by step through the first year o f your baby’s life.
 Whatever your individual needs are, I would like to help your entire family get more sleep.